exoplanet-dev/exoplanet/joss/paper.md

 # Summary

-`exoplanet` is a toolkit for probabilistic modeling of time series data in astronomy with a focus on observations of exoplanets, using `PyMC3` [@pymc3].
+`exoplanet` is a toolkit for probabilistic modeling of astronomical time series data, with a focus on observations of exoplanets, using `PyMC3` [@pymc3].
 `PyMC3` is a flexible and high-performance model building language and inference engine that scales well to problems with a large number of parameters.
-`exoplanet` extends `PyMC3`’s modeling language to support many of the custom functions and distributions required when fitting exoplanet datasets or other exoplanet time series.
+`exoplanet` extends `PyMC3`’s modeling language to support many of the custom functions and probability distributions required when fitting exoplanet datasets or other astronomical time series.

-While it has been used for other applications, such as the study of stellar variability [e.g., @gillen20; @medina20], the primary purpose of `exoplanet` is the characterization of exoplanets [e.g., @gilbert20; @plavchan20] or multiple star systems [e.g., @czekala21] using transit light curves, radial velocity time series, and/or astrometric time series.
+While it has been used for other applications, such as the study of stellar variability [e.g., @gillen20; @medina20], the primary purpose of `exoplanet` is the characterization of exoplanets [e.g., @gilbert20; @plavchan20] or multiple star systems [e.g., @czekala21] using time series photometry, astrometry, and/or radial velocity.
 In particular, the typical use case would be to use one or more of these datasets to place constraints on the physical and orbital parameters of the system, such as planet mass or orbital period, while simultaneously taking into account the effects of stellar variability.

 # Statement of need